Why Is Ice Forming On My Aircon Pipe?

 We clean or replace the clogged filter, inspect the evaporator coil for dirt buildup, and retest airflow and coil temperature to confirm icing stops.

-If someone recommends a gas top-up without checking air flow first, push back.
-Restricted airflow and low refrigerant both cause ice on the pipe.
-They need different fixes.
+Do not approve a gas top-up before airflow is checked.
+Restricted airflow and low refrigerant both cause ice on the pipe but need different fixes.
 The cheaper check comes first.

 - Airflow still feels normal from the indoor unit.